eallion/mastodon-embed-timeline/README.md

 ### Customize

-You can pass more options/values to personalize your timeline:
+You can pass more options/values to personalize your timeline.
+Here you have all the available options:

 ```js
   // Id of the <div> containing the timeline